 A delegation from Colombia is currently in Israel for training in the clearance of land mines, according to a report in the Jerusalem Post.

-- Colombian president: Proud to be called 'the Israel of Latin America'
+- Proud to Be 'The Israel of Latin America'

 The government of Colombia signed a peace deal with the country's FARC rebels in late August after a 50-year insurgency.
 A national referendum on the agreement will be held next month.